tbm/homepage/pages/debian/orion/qnap/index.md

 Debian supports all Orion based QNAP Turbo Stations.
 This includes the TS-109, TS-209, TS-409 and TS-409U.

-Please be aware that Debian 10 is the last release to support these devices.
+Please be aware that Debian 10 was the last release to support these devices.

 There are additional pages with instructions and information about all